lahoffm/aclu-bail-reform/src/webscraper/dekalb/README.md

 ```
 python webscraper.py
 ```
-By default, this command scrapes records starting from index 0 for 100 results.
+By default, this command scrapes records starting from index 0 for 100 records.

 #### Today
 ```